MoneyRebel/mrp-MoneyRebelToken/README.md

-# mrp-MoneyRebelToken

-MoneyRebel bug bounty program
+# MoneyRebel bug bounty program

 The bug bounty program helps us collaborate with the community to improve the security of our smart contracts.